 There are a number of ways to find a video for your next lesson on Edpuzzle.
-Just click the "Content" tab to get started, and select a channel to browse from the menu on the left side of the screen.

-Finding videos directly on Youtube
+Finding videos directly on YouTube

-You don’t have to search the YouTube channel to find your favorite YouTube videos to use as Edpuzzle lessons.
-Just copy the URL of the YouTube video you want and paste it into the Edpuzzle or YouTube channel to start editing.
+You don’t have to exclusively search the channels on Edpuzzle to find your favorite YouTube videos to use as Edpuzzle lessons.
+Just copy the URL of the YouTube video you want and paste it into the Edpuzzle search bar to start editing.

 If you're browsing YouTube and come across a video you'd like to share with your students, you'll definitely want to install the Edpuzzle for Chrome extension so that you can quickly and easily import the video directly from YouTube to your Edpuzzle library.